infracost/actions/README.md

 3. Create required repo secrets for any cloud credentials that are needed for Terraform to run.
 If you have multiple projects/workspaces, consider using an Infracost [config-file](https://www.infracost.io/docs/multi_project/config_file) to define the projects.

     - **Terraform Cloud/Enterprise users**: if you use Remote Execution Mode, you should follow [setup-terraform](https://github.com/hashicorp/setup-terraform) instructions to set the inputs `cli_config_credentials_token`, and `cli_config_credentials_hostname` for Terraform Enterprise.
-    - **AWS users**: use [aws-actions/configure-aws-credentials](https://github.com/aws-actions/configure-aws-credentials), the [Terraform docs](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#environment-variables) explains other options.
+    - **AWS users**: use [aws-actions/configure-aws-credentials](https://github.com/aws-actions/configure-aws-credentials), the [Terraform docs](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#environment-variables) explain other options.
     - **Azure users**: the [Terraform docs](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/service_principal_client_secret) explain the options.
 The [Azure/login](https://github.com/Azure/login) GitHub Actions might also be useful; we haven't tested these with Terraform.
     - **Google users**: the [Terraform docs](https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/provider_reference#full-reference) explain the options, e.g. using `GOOGLE_CREDENTIALS`.